tarasowski/backend/_enchiridion/002_enchiridion-of-functions.md

 # Enchiridion of Functions

+> The art of programming is, and has always been, the art of language design.
+But never forget that your real goal is to tell the story of the system, and that the functions you write need to fit cleanly together into a clear and precise language to help you with that telling.

 * You should name a variable using the same care with which you name a first-born child.